eacooper/DichopticAugmentedReality/README.md

 # DichopticAugmentedReality
 Data and code associated with manuscript "The effect of interocular contrast differences on the appearance of augmented reality imagery"
+M. Wang, J. Ding, D.M.
+Levi and E.A.
+Cooper
 ACM Transactions on Applied Perception, in press

+The content is organized into 3 folders:

+## data
-Folder: data --> for both experiments are in the data folder (Expt 1 and Expt2_AR subfolders)
+data for both experiments are here (Expt 1 and Expt2_AR subfolders)

-- data structure fields
+- data structure fields:
-	- reference = whether the reference stim was the top one or the bottom one
+	- reference = whether the reference stimulus was the top one or the bottom one
 	- adjust = the adjustable one was top or bottom
 	- stim = columns of stimulus info
 	      --col1 is stimulus type (also listed in the .pattern field)